 Note: For the year 20/21 The NINO allocation process was disrupted as a result of the coronavirus (COVID-19) pandemic.
 This has resulted in a significant reduction in the number of NINOs allocated.

-Figure: Level of inward and outward migration (by age) Source: Population Turnover Rates - Office for National Statistics (2010)
+Source: Population Turnover Rates - Office for National Statistics (2010)